 by Joell Friesen, business developer with the Beer-Sheba project

 I wanted to share our gratefulness for the myriad ways you have all been a support on our journey here in Senegal.
 Today was a very special day and it really made us appreciate the community we have become a part of and of the exciting ways God is moving in this land.

-Since our first group of interns began meeting for Sunday morning services in 2012, we have always been praying that it would birth into something meaningful in the surrounding communities as well.
-As time passed, the meetings became a growing event and many people from the surrounding communities are now coming for Sunday morning services.
+Since our first group of interns began meeting for Sunday morning services in 2012, we have always been praying that it would become something meaningful in the surrounding communities as well.
+As time passed, the meetings became a growing event and many people from the surrounding communities now come for Sunday morning services.